-Lethbridge School District No. 51, University of Lethbridge and Lethbridge College are working together to develop High School Dual Credit opportunities for the 2018/19 school year and in the future.
+Lethbridge School Division, University of Lethbridge and Lethbridge College are working together to develop High School Dual Credit opportunities for the 2018/19 school year and in the future.
 Collaboration and partnership in our communities and with our post-secondary institutions is a vital part of providing opportunities and choice for our high school students.
 Learn more here:

 Sign up for work experience, even if you do not need the credits.
 Use it to boost your average for the Alexander Rutherford Scholarship and other scholarships (use your mark as your fifth course).
 Use work experience as the fifth course for university and college entrance requirements as well.
 Learn more here:

-Lethbridge School District No. 51 offers a wide variety of program options for students.
+Lethbridge School Division offers a wide variety of program options for students.
 Montessori programming and the International Baccalaureate program offer further option to students.
 Learn more about more options provided by the district here: